JosephTadrous/JosephTadrous/README.md

 I'm especially into full-stack apps, backend systems, and data infrastructure.
 Lately, I've been getting into AI engineering, exploring how LLMs and agents fit into the kind of systems I already like building.

 Outside of work, you'll find me cooking, making latte art, travelling or messing around with graphic design.
-I also love playing and watching sports — especially tennis, soccer, and volleyball.
+I also love playing and watching sports, especially tennis, soccer, and volleyball.

 ---